 The Philippines will require a sufficient amount of competitively priced power to meet the country's increasing energy needs.
 AboitizPower is strategically constructed to meet this increasing demand.
 The Company seeks to provide the country with reliable power at a reasonable cost and in a responsible manner.
 Furthermore, AboitizPower has a strong pipeline which features a generation portfolio of multifuel technologies.
 The Company has been increasing its generation portfolio since 2007 and expects to continue optimising the Company's current business to drive cost-efficient growth.
 It remains committed to growing its attributable capacity, which the Company expects to come from a portfolio of renewables and selective baseload builds, including gas.
 The Company targets to add 3,700 MW of new RE capacity by 2030.
-As of May 15, 2025, the Company has successfully energized 503 MW and is on track what the construction of another 421 MW of its initial expansion phase, which includes developing solar and wind plants with a cumulative net attributable capacity of up to 1,200 MW.
+As of February 28, 2025, the Company has successfully energized 500 MW of its initial expansion phase, which includes developing solar and wind plants with a cumulative net attributable capacity of up to 1,200 MW.
 AboitizPower's growing RE portfolio should enable the Company to maximize opportunities arising from the DOE's implementation of the Renewable Portfolio Standards ("RPS"), which mandates power distribution utilities, electric cooperatives, and retail electricity suppliers to source 35% of their energy supply from RE facilities by 2030 and 50% by 2040.